Mr-WicHo/Nvim-Config/README.md

 * Need to change directory name on config --> options.lua --> line 31 (at this point)  where it says opt.undofile change directory to nvim folder.

+## Remove WSL
+'wslconfig /l' - to see the distro that you have <br>
+'wslconfig /u DistroName'  - to uninstall distro - where DistroName is the distro that you what to unistall <br>